cardboard-iguana/cardboard-iguana.com/log/2022-04-13-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 The `back` command leaves the context of the current module.

-Use `info` to get module information (which is not generally the same as “help”, though it often does contain useful informaiton).
+Use `info` to get module information (which is not generally the same as "help", though it often does contain useful informaiton).

 We can limit the `search` query to a particular type of module using the `type:` parameter (e.g., `search type:exploit wordpress`).